 You’ll come across the mummy, covered in traditional yellow and white monk clothes, inside a glass casing.

-Stories surrounding the Giu Mummy
+Stories of Giu Mummy

 If you believe the local folklore (and you should!) about half millennia ago, a Lama in his mid-forties passed away.
 Believed to be Sangha Tenzin, the lama was a monk from Gelugpa.
 Now, the Mummy is fondly referred to as the Mummy Lama by the villagers.
 Locals say that they stored the body of the lama in some tomb for many a year.